GeorgeCrisan/argyle-example-data-viewer/README.md

 - Go to [Firebase Console](https://console.firebase.google.com)
 - Click **Add Project** button
-- Add project name, follow the steps displayed
+- Add your project name, follow the steps displayed.
 - Under _Get started by adding Firebase to your app.._ choose **Web** icon and create a web project
 - Add a name for the Project
 - Save the API keys (you can find them later in the project settings)